 Today, positioning a book about feminism within the confines of stereotypes your old dad might have once held feels baffling.
-Literally no one— no one—says you can't shave your legs, have bald a labia, be thin, diet sometimes or—Jesus fucking Christ—"fancy men" and not be a feminist any more.
+Literally no one – no one – says you can't shave your legs, have bald labia, be thin, diet sometimes or – Jesus fucking Christ – "fancy men" and not be a feminist any more.
 Where are those conversations happening?
 Who is having those arguments?

-If the book were positioned as a woman wondering if she should remove all the color and lust from her life as she moves through her 40s, it would be quite powerful.
+If the book were positioned as a woman wondering if she should remove all the colour and lust from her life as she moves through her forties, it would be quite powerful.
 But it's not.
 It's framed around feminism, a social and political movement for equality.
-It's telling us that caring about being hot and thin and flirting with hot men is a revolutionary political statement.
+It's telling us that caring about being hot and thin and flirting with fit blokes is a revolutionary political statement.

-Vernon's overwhelming message is that it's not worth getting angry about being sexy, or, as the foreword continues, having an "ongoing pursuit of hotness."
-She's right when she says we're "flesh creatures" and are therefore "dealing with an inside/outside continuum situation where existence is concerned; one informs the other, they're on a loop" and that "pretending anything else is just unmitigated bat shit."
+Vernon's overwhelming message is that it's not worth getting angry about being sexy, or, as the foreword continues, having an "ongoing pursuit of hotness".
+She's right when she says we're "flesh creatures" and are therefore "dealing with an inside/outside continuum situation where existence is concerned; one informs the other, they're on a loop" and that "pretending anything else is just unmitigated bat shit".
 Of course it's bat shit.
 But being image-conscious is not written anywhere as a Deadly Sin of Feminism.
-And when Vernon says she's saving her rage for "real" issues like rape, abortion, and wage inequality, is it not a dangerous message, in a highly-publicized book aimed at other women, to remove the link between the issues she thinks are silly and those that are "important"?
+And when Vernon says she's saving her rage for "real" issues like rape, abortion and wage inequality, is it not a dangerous message, in a highly-publicised book aimed at other women, to remove the link between the issues she thinks are silly and those that are "important"?

-The soft, airbrushed hips of women in magazines might not piss everyone off, but those hyper-real images are—whether we like it or not—presenting women as some sort of uniform creature.
+The soft, airbrushed hips of women in magazines might not piss everyone off, but those hyper-real images are – whether we like it or not – presenting women as some sort of uniform creature.
 A herd of peach pixels.
 They're part of a wider culture that positions women as pleasure objects and ignoring that is, to borrow Vernon's words, bat shit.
 If female politicians are far more likely than their male counterparts to push pro-choice politics to the fore, do we really want them overwhelmingly judged on their skirts throughout the media?
-Do we really not care about how women are—or are not—represented on political television panels?
+Do we really not care about how women are – or are not – represented on political television panels?
 Do millions and millions of people across the world not watch television?